voliol/universal-pokemon-randomizer/README.md

    Pokémon forms would come at this point.

  - A working GUI, instead of setting settings in Randomizer.java.

+ - Image reading (from file) / writing (to ROM) framework for all Gens.
+See GRAPHICS_GUIDE.md.

 **The rest of the readme is from the version of the Randomizer this was branched from:**